Jeff Jarrett: Championships and accomplishments

-1 After AAA retracted their working relationship with Total Nonstop Action Wrestling, Jarrett's win was stricken from AAA's records.
+1After AAA retracted their working relationship with Total Nonstop Action Wrestling, Jarrett's win was stricken from AAA's records.
 However, when the relationship was resumed in 2010, AAA once again began recognizing Jarrett as a former Rey de Reyes.

-2 Wins the title while working for the World Wrestling Federation as part of an angle with the National Wrestling Alliance.
+2 Despite being a National Wrestling Alliance (NWA) championship, Jarrett won the title while working for the World Wrestling Federation as part of their angle with the NWA.

 3 Upon winning the title for the second time, Jarrett instantly unified it with the NWA World Heavyweight Championship.